Riocloud/Qtum_Revive/README.md

 Changing the cryptocurrencies transcation problems by reblancing.
 Offering a safe way to mitigate some of the possible skewness that may arise in a payment network.
+Safer than Lighting Network.

 1. Instant Payments.
 Lightning-fast blockchain payments without worrying about block confirmation times.
 Security is enforced by blockchain smart-contracts without creating a on-blockchain transaction for individual payments.
 Payment speed measured in milliseconds to seconds.